watsonfellowship/watson-51/_fellows/archer-thomas.md

 ---

-I engaged in an intensive, methodical exploration of cities around the world by riding the entirety of their metro systems, getting off at every station where possible.
+I engaged in an intensive, methodical exploration of cities around the world by riding the entirety of their metro systems, getting off at every station  possible.
 I sought to understand the relationship between design, transportation, and sense of place, while also considering the role of liminality in urban form.